Resources and Information

 Please visit our partner at the EMSC Innovation and Improvement Center (EIIC) for resources to help manage pediatric surges at your agency or hospital!
 Click Here

-- Step by step guide on how to facilitate a simulation
+- Step-by-step guide on how to facilitate a simulation

-- Use to augment in-person, hybrid or distance simulation
+- Use to augment in-person, hybrid, or distance simulation

-- Low to no technology required
+- Low to no technology is required

 Project ECHO